 Choose versatile pieces

-Shoes take a lot of space in a suitcase, so it's especially important that they be versatile.
-I usually wear my bulkiest pair of shoes (i.e. good walking shoes) onto the plane or in the car.
+Shoes fill a lot of space in a suitcase, so it's especially important that they be versatile.
+I usually wear my bulkiest pair of shoes (i.e. good walking shoes) on the plane or in the car.
 Then I pack a second, smaller pair in the suitcase.
 The second pair is usually dress shoes or sandals, depending on our travel plans.
 If I pack a third pair, they need to be almost flat, like flip-flops.

-Related: Tips for Choosing Luggage for Europe
+Related: Tips for Choosing Luggage

 Pack around a common color theme